Ifycode-experiments/doc/contributing.md

 Please go through the general guidelines below and the one specific to the particular project(s) you've chosen to work on, before you start contributing to any of Code Collabo's projects.

-### General - all repos
+### 🌐 = (General) => all repos
 * If a repo has a `develop` branch, create your `feature branch` from develop.
 If there's no develop branch then create it from the `main` branch.
 Do not make changes directly in the `main` or `develop` branches.
-See [git workflow](https://github.com/code-collabo/node-mongo-docs/issues/2) for explanation of these terms, how to make changes to the code base and submit pull request.
+See [git workflow](https://github.com/code-collabo/docs/blob/main/contributor-guide/git-workflow.md) for explanation of these terms, how to make changes to the code base and submit pull request.
-* Feel free to ask questions concerning anything not clear after you have read the general guide and guide specific to the project(s) you want to work on.
-Just [ask your question(s) in the comment here](https://github.com/code-collabo/node-mongo-cli/issues/29), or in the comment under the issue you wish to work on and you'll be attended to.
+* Feel free to ask questions in the comment there in the issue you wish to tackle - concerning anything not clear after you have read the general guide, and guide specific to the project(s) you want to work on.

 _Tag **@Ifycode** in the comment, otherwise she won't receive a notification and therefore may not know that you wrote._